jwr1995/DTCN/README.md

 # Deformable Temporal Convolutional Networks (DTCN)
-This repository  provides training and evalution scripts for the DTCN speech separation model described in the paper "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation".
+This repository  provides training and evalution scripts for the DTCN speech separation model described in the paper "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2210.15305.pdf.

 As baseline TCN schema is also provided along with tools for estimating computational efficiency.